santo998/WaterDistributionCompanySimulator/README.md

 Replace the content with that of the secrets.json file in the solution.

 Telegram Bot:
-We use a Telegram bot to send loss notifications to subscribed users.
+It uses a Telegram bot to send loss notifications to subscribed users.

 Bot Creation: